cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

+* new node online to fast mining:
+1. random walk connecting one relay;
+2. random walk connecting one miner from miner discovery list from statechain;
+3. start mining based on curent root cid, or at least genesis cid, and propose n+1 and ask for the future state cid according to CBC (correct by construction);
+4. traverse 144 states using the cid;
+5. random walk to next miner peer, go to step (3), until half of the know mining peers are traversed.
+6. based on the safest state n, start of mining by asking random peers longest chain. for a full nodes, it will verify state #1 to #n in the background.
+7. when new recorded mining nodes increase 33%, due to 1/3 BFT, go to step (1).
+(nodes receive unsolicit voting, only takes transaction json, not mining part)

 # Chain Level State with entry point of "cid" + peersID
 field description    | Size     |  Key exmple  |  example value and notes
 ---------------|----------|--------|--------
 current JSON Content | flexible | JSONContent| statJSONcontent={ timestamp, 4 bytes; version,8; state number, 8; base target, 8; cumulative difficulty,8 ; generation signature,32;miner TAU address, 20; JSON for transactions| tx JSON #1; miner ipld address,46; previous hamt state root,32; signature , 65:r: 32 bytes, s: 32 bytes, v: 1 byte, when at same difficulty, high signature number wins.}
 miner TAU address blance |  5 		|Ta..xBalance |1000; miner balance after the block execution to get tx fee miner IPLD address | 46 		|Ta..xIPLDaddr | Qma..x
-* new node online to boost minging: 1. random walk connecting one relay; 2. random walk connecting one peer; 3. ask for the future state cid according to CBC (correct by construction); 4. traverse 144 states using the cid; 5. random walk to next peer, go to step 3, until half of the know mining peers are traversed.
-6. based on the safest state n, start of mining by asking longest chain. for a full nodes, it will verify state 1 - n in the background.

 # Transactions, this block only include 1 transaction